 For indications not yet listed on the PBS, alternative treatments were identified based on currently available PBS therapies, past PBAC decisions, and EviQ guidelines and are described in the resubmission.
 The structure and arithmetic of the models that included affected medicines were checked by the Department.

-Overall, based on the published prices, the total net reduction in cost to the PBS and RPBS is provided in below.
+Overall, based on the published prices, the total net reduction in cost to the PBS and RPBS is provided in Table 40 below.
 However, this will reduce substantially once the effective prices are used given that several of the affected medicines have a Special Pricing Arrangement (SPA) in place.

 Table 40: Reduced cost to the PBS/RPBS for affected medicines